Every story needs a villain and the villain I most often employ is religion.

 Religion means different things to different people, so let’s begin with a definition.
-According to the OED, the word originally meant to bind as in bind or bound to religious vows, practices, or traditions.
+According to the OED, the word originally meant to bind to religious vows, practices, or traditions.
 Google “etymology of the word religion” and you will see that it comes from a Latin word meaning “to bind.”

 At its heart, religion is a form of bondage.
 To say there are good forms of religion is like saying there are good forms of slavery.